How does Supertext treat your personal data?

 - Phone numbers

-If needed, we also store data that is important for managing orders and providing customer support, such as:
+If needed, we also store data that is important for managing orders and supporting customers, such as:

 - Documents that we assign for editing/translation